LoveMeWithoutAll/lovemewithoutall.github.io/_posts/2021-10-14-setting-scrollTop-on-momentum-scroll.md

 			- The changed scrollTop value make onScrollEvent be fired as soon as possible
 			- When momentum is too strong, updating scrollTop is not fired or overrided by momentum scroll moving
 		- After applying the solution
-			- The onScrollEvent will be fired after other tasks like rendering
+			- The onScrollEvent will be fired immediately because scrolling is disabled

+## Addtional
+* If you want to fire codes that is just do something regardless of a scroll position, use `setTimeout(() => doSomething(), 0)`.
+It will be fired after scroll rendering.
+* Must check whether it is iOS or iPadOS.

 #### create: 20210809
-#### last update: 20230720
+#### last update: 20230721

 ### refrence
 * [force-stop-momentum-scrolling](https://stackoverflow.com/questions/16109561/force-stop-momentum-scrolling-on-iphone-ipad-in-javascript)